Dikmit02/BE_assignment/README.md

 NestJS uses Dependency Injection (DI) to organize the code in a flexible and efficient manner.
 DI is a design pattern in which a class receives its dependencies from external sources rather than creating them itself.
 This leads to more modular, testable, and maintainable code masteringbackend.com.

 ### Conclusion
-This application demonstrates how to implement a secure and efficient backend using NodeJS with ExpressJS framework, MySQL database, and TypeScript.
+This application demonstrates how to implement a secure and efficient backend using NodeJS with ExpressJS framework, Postgres database, and TypeScript.
 It uses best practices such as server-side validation, error handling, and secure coding.
 The code is well-structured and modular, making it easy to maintain and extend in the future.

 ## Installation